Situational Tuesday - On Support System. Breastfeed | postpartum depression | maternal mental health

 What New Mums Need To Know About Postpartum Disorder

 Holding your baby in your arms is one of the best feelings in the world.
-The awe and excitement of finally bringing your baby to the world cannot be explained with mere words.
-However, nothing prepares you for the different emotions that strike afterwards.
+The awe and excitement of finally bringing your baby into the world cannot be explained with mere words.
+However, nothing prepares you for the different emotions that strike afterward.

-Post Partum disorder (PPD) is different from the baby blues which can make you feel moody, weepy, tired and anxious.
-Baby blues usually gets better within a few hours, or days, after birth but PPD does not.
+Postpartum disorder (PPD) is different from the baby blues, which can make you feel moody, weepy, tired, and anxious.
+Baby blues usually get better within a few hours or days after birth, but PPD does not.

 Situational Tuesday - On Support System.
 Breastfeed